Budget Direct Landlord Insurance

 What excess do I need to pay?

 For each claim you make you may be required to pay an excess (unless otherwise outlined in your policy).
 For example, if a fire has damaged your house, you would need to claim for the damage and pay an excess.
-If as a result the house became unliveable, you could claim for loss of rent, which would require an additional excess.

 How do I make a claim?